freitagfelipe/app-ideas/calculator/README.md

 ### • Link:

--You can see the final result in [Codepen](https://codepen.io/freitagfelipe/pen/KKaozgb)
+-You can see the final result in [Codepen](https://codepen.io/freitagfelipe/pen/KKaozgb) or in [Netlify](https://aces-calculator.netlify.app)